 - Intractable nausea and seizures

-Medical marijuana is also legal for minors as long as they are approved by a pediatric neurologist, pediatric oncologist, pediatric palliative care specialist or pediatric gastroenterologist and the patient has one of the following conditions:
+*Medical marijuana is also legal for minors as long as they are approved by a pediatric neurologist, pediatric oncologist, pediatric palliative care specialist or pediatric gastroenterologist.
+The qualifying conditions for minors are:

 - Intractable epilepsy